My clients will be the first to tell you I’m a stickler for language. I NEVER let self-deprecating or harmful language slip through the cracks.

 While we’re on the subject… most people have been misled as to what’s healthy at the grocery store.
 They buy anything that says “gluten-free” or “low sugar” or “non-GMO” instead of buying the foods that are actually nutrient-dense and fat loss friendly.

-Which is why I put together the Approved Foods List—so there’s no grey area at to what foods you should prioritize during your next trip to the store:
+Which is why I put together the One-Stop Nutrition Guide—so there’s no grey area at to what foods you should prioritize during your next trip to the store:

 Back to our last point: I’m sure you now see the difference between vague language and specific and productive language.
 People who operate in a constant state of vagueness rid themselves of the opportunity to: